pull-stream/pull-stream/docs/throughs/flatten.md

 ### `flatten()`

-Turn a stream of arrays into a stream of their items, (undoes group).
+Turn a stream of streams or a stream of arrays into a stream of their items, (undoes group).